 Administration.
-Our Compensation Committee, which is comprised of three outside members of our Board, will administer the 2015 Plan.
+Our Compensation Committee, which is comprised of four independent members of our Board, will administer the 2015 Plan.
 The 2015 Plan may also be administered with respect to optionees and recipients of restricted stock who are not executive officers subject to the short-swing liability rules of the federal securities laws by our Board or a secondary committee comprised of one or more members of our Board of Directors.
 Our Compensation Committee (or our Board or secondary committee to the extent acting as plan administrator) has full authority (subject to the express provisions of the 2015 Plan) to determine the eligible individuals who are to receive awards under the 2015 Plan, the number of shares to be covered by each granted award, the date or dates on which an option or SAR is to become exercisable or other award is to vest, the maximum term for which an award is to remain outstanding, whether a granted option will be an incentive stock option that satisfies the requirements of Section 422 of the Code or a non-statutory option not intended to meet such requirements, and the other provisions of each award.
 Our Compensation Committee also has the discretionary authority to provide for accelerated vesting in connection with death, disability, retirement, involuntary termination, or in connection with a grantee's involuntary termination prior to or following a change in control of the Company.
 Our Compensation Committee has established a Key Employee Equity Awards Committee, with our Chief Executive Officer as its sole member, whose purpose is to approve stock option and restricted stock grants to our newly hired employees subject to guidelines previously approved by our Compensation Committee.

 Eligibility.
 Employees (including officers), directors and consultants who render services to us or our subsidiary corporations (whether now existing or subsequently established) are eligible to receive awards under the 2015 Plan.
 However, only non-employee directors are eligible to participate in the Annual Director Grant Program (see "Annual Director Grant Program" below).
-As of April 22, 2019, approximately 1,450 persons (including ten executive officers and five non-employee directors) were eligible to participate in the 2015 Plan.
+As of April 12, 2021, approximately 1,600 persons (including five executive officers, Mr. Miller, our Chief Executive Officer and a director, Mr. Waldis, our Executive Chairman, and eight non-employee directors) were eligible to participate in the 2015 Plan.